algolia/docsearch/docs/src/recommended-configuration.md

   gathering your documentation.
 This element is the main container of your textual content.
 It is mostly a main or article element.

-- Every elements outside this main documentation container (e.g. in nav) should be `global`.
-They should be sorted according to their `lvl` along the HTML flow (i.e. `lvl0` appears before `lvl1`).
+- Every elements outside this main documentation container (for instance in nav) should be `global`.
+They should be sorted according to their `lvl` along the HTML flow (`lvl0` appears before `lvl1`).

 - Use the standard title tags like `h1`, `h2`, `h3` ...
-Do not forget to set a unique `id` or `name` attribute to these elements as described previously.
+Do not forget to set a unique `id` or `name` attribute to these elements as previously described.

-- Stay consistent and do not follow that we need to have some regularity along the HTML flow [as presented here][1].
+- Stay consistent and do not forget that we need to have some regularity along the HTML flow [as presented here][5].

 ### Overview of a clear layout